loomchild/cv/README.md

 # _CV_

-A script to generate _CV_ and other documents in PDF format from HTML source.
+A script to generate _CV_/Resume and other documents in PDF format from HTML source.
 It's based on [wkhtmltopdf](http://wkhtmltopdf.org/) tool, which in turn uses WebKit rendering engine.

 Cool thing about this utility is that you can work on your CV in a web browser,